 You get your dog out of the car and cue him to sit.
 But your dog is at the end of his leash, straining to smell something on the ground.
 You cue him again.
 Nothing.
 He doesn’t even seem to hear you.

 You wait about five minutes.
 He is scanning, sniffing, and straining at the leash.
-But as it happens, you finally get a little scrap of attention from him.
+But you finally get a little scrap of attention from him.
 You click the eye contact and start to offer him something yummy.
 But at the sound of the click, he turns away and starts sniffing again.
 He ignores the food completely.
 Or if you get it into the vicinity of his mouth, he lets it fall out.

 This is perplexing.
 At home, your dog is a real chow hound.
 He will do anything for food and loves his training sessions.
 What’s happened?

 If your dog is not afraid, what has likely happened is that there are competing reinforcers.
-That means that there are things that are more attractive to him right now than the food.
+That means that there are things more attractive to him right now than the food.
 New places are thrilling to many dogs.
 Novel odors!
 New things to see, like dogs, other animals, or even people!
 These can all overpower the attractiveness of food.

 Likewise, taking a dog who has practiced behaviors only at home (and maybe in only one room of the house!) to a park and expecting perfect performance is like taking the first year piano student to Carnegie Hall, aiming her at the stage, and saying, “Knock ’em dead!”